-Without being aware of it, you may be sending your spa and massage practice clients mixed messages in spite of the fact that your words are positive and encouraging.
-That’s because your body language or nonverbal communication -- subtle movements, facial expressions and gestures - speaks volumes about what you really are thinking or feeling.
-A study conducted by Dr. Albert Mehabrian at UCLA indicated that the nonverbal aspects of your communication reveal your underlying emotions, motives and feelings.
-In response, people will evaluate the emotional content of your message by your nonverbal signals over your words
+Without being aware of it, you may be sending your spa and massage practice clients mixed messages even though your words are positive and encouraging.
+That’s because your body language or nonverbal communication -- subtle movements, facial expressions, and gestures - speaks volumes about what you really are thinking or feeling.
+A study conducted by Dr. Albert Mehabrian at UCLA indicated that your communication's nonverbal aspects reveal your underlying emotions, motives, and feelings.
+In response, people will evaluate your message's emotional content by your nonverbal signals over your words.

 Tips for positive nonverbal cues

-Smile: Smile at the other person periodically.
-Used just the right number of times in a conversation; a smile helps to convey interest, enthusiasm and empathy.
-Nodding your head is another way to let someone know you are in agreement or you can relate to what they are telling you.
+Smile at the other person periodically.
+Used just the right number of times in a conversation; a smile helps convey interest, enthusiasm, and empathy.
+Nodding your head is another way to let someone know you agree or relate to what they tell you.

-Lean in when seated.
 Sit towards the front of the chair if you are seated when having a conversation.
-Also lean in slightly, which indicates that you are engaged in the conversation.
+Also, lean in slightly, which indicates that you are engaged in the conversation.

-Speak with your hands: Use your hands to emphasize a word or make a point.
-However, don’t overdo it.
+Use your hands to emphasize a word or make a point.
+However, please don’t overdo it.
 Too many hand gestures can distract someone from what you are saying.
-Also don’t fidget with your hands.
+Also, don’t fidget with your hands.
 It detracts from the confidence you want to exude.

 Always be present: Don’t undermine your positive body language by looking at your smartphone or watch.
 You want to be in the present at all times when you are talking to someone.

-Next time you have a conversation with someone, be mindful of your body language to make sure it is sending the right message.
+Next time you have a conversation with someone, be mindful of your body language to send the right message.